eProsima/Fast-DDS-monitor/docs/rst/user_manual/explorer_panel.rst

 Statistics Panel
 ================
-In this panel it is displayed a summary of some data types of the entity that is currently **selected** (see :ref:`selected_entity`).
+This panel displays a summary of some data types of the entity that is currently **selected** (see :ref:`selected_entity`).
 Regarding the selected entity, the data will be fulfilled collecting all the data of all the entities related to the this one.